UVicRocketry/UVR-LED-Test/README.md

 ## Setup ##

-Compile with GCC ARM Embedded.
+Compile .bin from source (using GCC ARM Embedded) or download release.
 Flash the .bin to the Nucelo using ST-Link.

 Send commands via serial port terminal.
 Enter “help” for a list of commands.
 Enter “status” for the current state of all PWM pins.